madbee99/bikesharing/README.md

 ## Results
 Please find the link to my Tableau dashboard [here](https://public.tableau.com/app/profile/madeleine4973) (click on "Module 14 Challenge").
 The separate charts from deliverable 2 and the module lesson are displayed below.
 * [Checkout Times for Users](https://public.tableau.com/authoring/Module14Challenge_16326839417930/CheckoutTimesforUsers#1)
-This chart shows the length of every bike trip that lasted up to 2 hours for riders in August 2019.The screenshot shows that the most common trip length in August 2019 was a 5 minute trip, with 146,752 trips lasting 5 minutes.
+This chart shows the length of every bike trip that lasted up to 2 hours for riders in August 2019.
+The screenshot shows that the most common trip length in August 2019 was a 5 minute trip, with 146,752 trips lasting 5 minutes.
 ![image](https://user-images.githubusercontent.com/86338416/134822950-c23fc12b-7ae0-4b44-b3c3-8387aabfbc2a.png)

 * [Checkout Times by Gender](https://public.tableau.com/authoring/Module14Challenge_16326839417930/CheckoutTimesforUsers2#1)
-This chart show the length of every bike trip that lasted up to 2 hours, filtered by gender.
+This chart shows the length of every bike trip that lasted up to 2 hours, filtered by gender.
 ![image](https://user-images.githubusercontent.com/86338416/134823292-af572902-7d2e-4e66-a7fe-dc157dafc445.png)